gravity-ui/uikit/src/components/UserLabel/README.md

 ### Avatar

 This component can be used with a custom avatar.
-It works only with `type: 'person'`.
-You are able to provide an image, a props of [Avatar](../Avatar/README.md) component or custom React node.
+It only works with `type: 'person'`.
+You can provide an image, a property of the [Avatar](../Avatar/README.md) component, or a custom React node.

 <!--LANDING_BLOCK
 <ExampleBlock